 This card offers 1% cash back on all purchases as well as a 50% bonus each year, for a total of 1.5% cash back.
 There is no annual fee for this card, and no foreign transaction fees as well.
 Currently, new applicants will also receive a $100 sign-up bonus after spending $500 within the first three months of opening an account.

 With this card, account holders earn 1% cash back on all purchases, and 5% cash back at qualifying merchants within bonus spending categories that change each quarter.
 There is no annual fee for this card, but there is a 3% foreign transaction fee on all charges processed outside of the U.S. As with the Capital One Cash Rewards card, new applicants also receive a $100 sign-up bonus after spending $500 within the first three months of opening an account.

 This card offers 6% cash back at stand-alone supermarkets (limited to the first $6,000 spent annually), 3% cash back at gas stations and select major department stores, and 1% cash back on all other purchases.
 Currently new applicants can earn 150 Reward Dollars after making $1,000 in purchases within the first three months of card membership.
 There is a $75 annual fee for this card, and American Express imposes a 2.7% foreign transaction fee on all charges processed outside the U.S.

-At publishing time, Chase Freedom Visa and Blue Cash Preferred Card from American Express are offered through Credit.com product pages and Credit.com may be compensated if our users apply for and ultimately sign up for either of these cards.
+At publishing time, Chase Freedom Visa and Blue Cash Preferred Card from American Express are offered through Credit.com product pages and Credit.com is compensated if our users apply for and ultimately sign up for either of these cards.
 However, this relationship does not result in any preferential editorial treatment.